paolinomanghi/physalia_MGX_tutorials/README.md

 for i in *.gz; do echo -ne "${i}\t"; zcat "$i" | wc -l; done
 ```
+#### Did the preprocessing produce the same exact number of reads in R1 and R2 ?

 ### -- end of lecture 1 - preprocessing
 ### Lecture 2 - MetaPhlAn profiling